Medieval Tower of Brompton Regis Church

-The church tower at Brompton Regis is precisely 800 years old, having been completed by the monks of nearby Barlynch Abbey in 1220.
+The church tower at Brompton Regis is just over 800 years old, having been completed by the monks of nearby Barlynch Abbey in 1220.
 It is the oldest surviving part of the church, the nave and other areas having been rebuilt or added in later times.

 After absorbing the Exmoor rain through eight centuries, the tower was saturated.
 Well-meaning but misguided attempts over the years to patch it up and cure the chronic dampness had been ineffective or indeed counterproductive, and by 2015 the effects inside the church had become acute, with peeling plaster, foul-smelling and dripping green mould on the internal walls and tower arch, and puddles on the floor in periods of heavy rain.
 The increasingly damp atmosphere risked damaging the church’s outstanding and historically important T.C.Lewis organ, and was not welcoming to the congregation and to visitors.

 The vital funding breakthrough was made when the Heritage Lottery Fund pledged £161,000 to the project.
-The church was able to draw on £35,000 of legacy reserves, and then in addition to local money-raising events and individual donations a number of other charitable organisations came on board with significant sums: the National Churches Trust, Somerset Churches Trust, Allchurches Trust, the Laity Stoate Foundation, the Garfield Weston Foundation, the H.B.Allen Trust, Emmanuel College, Cambridge (our patron), and two others which wished to remain anonymous.
+The church was able to draw on £35,000 of legacy reserves, and then in addition to local money-raising events and individual donations a number of other charitable organisations came on board with significant sums: the National Churches Trust, Somerset Churches Trust, Allchurches Trust, the Laity Stoate Foundation, the Garfield Weston Foundation, the H.B.Allen Trust, the Cave Foundation and Emmanuel College, Cambridge.
 With all this funding in place, a cash-poor church in a small Exmoor village was able to press ahead with a major repair and conservation project, to rescue an important part of the community’s heritage and secure the building for future generations.

 After an investigation and development phase lasting a year, a specialist building conservation company, Carrek Ltd of Bristol, was commissioned to carry out the restoration project.
 They worked with skill and passion over a period of two years up to the final internal coat of limewash in the summer of 2020.
 They began by drilling a multitude of holes and flushing out the soggy mess (originally rubble infill) between the twin stone walls, before injecting 9.5 tons of grout into all the cavities.
 The Exmoor weather was characteristically uncooperative, and sometimes they had to pause for lengthy periods to allow the grout and the subsequent layers of external lime mortar and internal lime plaster to dry and stabilise.
 Cracked and crumbling stonework was replaced with locally sourced matching stone.
 The walls were repointed and the tower roof was renewed.
 A new drainage system which circulates air underground was installed where chronically wet earth had been compacted against the base of the west and south walls of the tower for 800 years.

-The church’s recently formed new team of bellringers have had to be very patient, but have continued to develop their skills at Exton, Huish Champflower and Skilgate.
-The village has been looking forward to the resumption of ringing in September 2020, with the mortar in the walls fully dried and settled.
+The church’s recently formed new team of bellringers had to be very patient, but continued to develop their skills at Exton, Huish Champflower and Skilgate until ringing could resume here in September 2020, with the mortar in the walls fully dried and settled.